Citigroup's former COO to join hedge fund spun off from bank

-Jan 13 Citigroup's former Chief Operating Officer John Havens has been appointed as non-executive chairman of Napier Park Global Capital LLC, the hedge fund spun out of the bank last year.
+Citigroup's former Chief Operating Officer John Havens has been appointed as non-executive chairman of Napier Park Global Capital, the hedge fund spun out of the bank last year.

 The Wall Street Journal first reported the appointment.
 Napier Park's spokesman Mickey Mandelbaum confirmed Havens' appointment and said it would be effective immediately.